-Additionally, the Coalition will support programming at the Global Energy Center and other venues on the intersections between nuclear energy and national security, in order to increase awareness and interest regarding these issues.
-Furthermore, it will continue to convene the leading thought leaders in nuclear energy policy and leverage their expertise for writing and speaking engagements at home and abroad.
-This initiative will draw upon bipartisan support for nuclear energy, as well as on the Trump administration’s commitment to preserving domestic nuclear power.
-Coalition co-chairs, advisory board, and participants will include high-level participants from government—including national security and regulatory leaders—industry, and academia.
+Additionally, the Coalition supports programming at the Atlantic Council Global Energy Center and other venues on the intersections between nuclear energy and national security, in order to increase awareness and interest regarding these issues.
+Furthermore, convenes leading thought leaders in nuclear energy policy and leverage their expertise for writing and speaking engagements.
+This initiative will draw upon bipartisan support for nuclear energy.
+The Coalition is co-chaired by Ambassador Thomas Graham, Jr. and Admiral Richard Mies.

-If the United States does not address and overcome the challenges facing the industry at home, it will find itself ceding competitiveness abroad, falling behind in developing and commercializing new technologies and maintaining and updating the fuel cycle to countries that approach nuclear technology development and deployment more strategically.
-This could result in countries looking to China, rather than the United States, for new nuclear technology, undermining US leadership in technology and innovation, safety and nonproliferation, and emissions reductions.
-Ceding leadership could imperil many important national security, economic leadership, and climate goals, as well as potentially dilute the global nonproliferation regime the United States constructed and upholds, risking the abuse of peaceful nuclear programs.
+If the United States does not address and overcome the challenges facing the industry at home, it will find itself ceding competitiveness abroad, falling behind countries that approach nuclear technology development and deployment more strategically.
+This could result in new-to-nuclear countries looking to Russia or China, rather than the United States, to acquire nuclear energy technologies.
+As the United States grapples with geopolitical challenges posed by growing Russian and Chinese nuclear exports, civil nuclear cooperation between the United States and its allies and partners will become even more essential.

 For more on US nuclear energy leadership, read the report

 As the United States develops advanced reactors, a new fuel supply chain is critical to national security